colinsr/hugo/content/post/AWS_EC2.md

 Here we'll make sure to choose 1 instance, target our `Dev-VPC` and `public-1` subnet.
 Now this Auto-assign Public IP setting defaults to the Subnet level setting for auto-assigning public IPs, but can be overridden here to be set to enable.

 If we were to breeze over this setting without assigning a public IP at launch time, we still have the option of attaching an Elastic IP to the instance after launch.
-Make sure you selece Enable for this to save yourself a bit of hassle.
+Make sure you select Enable for this to save yourself a bit of hassle.

 If you went through my IAM post, you'll notice the IAM role option here.
 As a quick refresher, we can assign a role to an AWS resource which will give it permissions defined in the role via IAM policies.
 This is a best practice and prevents us from having to use any type of AWS credentials from the instance itself.
 Since we (currently) have no need to interact with any other AWS services we'll leave that blank for now.
 In the past an IAM role could only be attached to an EC2 instance at launch time, but in late 2017 AWS added the ability to add/change roles attached to an instance at any time.